davidcalikes/Late-Gigs/docs/README.md

     * I would also like to provide users with more flexibility regarding their data points, allowing for matches that are within a range of genres and have less or more than a set number of members etc. I purposely gave each data point a data type that will help facilitate this during the development of Late Gigs v2.0

+    * The current version of Late Gigs requires the owner of the site to manually reset the database at the beginning of every week.
+In the future, I will automate this feature so that the Google Sheets are cleared for a new week.
+I would also like to collect the data from previous weeks to establish patterns of user behaviour accross time.
+This could prove useful to Venues and acts and could be a way to begin monetising the site.

+    * I would also like to include the option of monetising the site by offering users a way to gain a higher priority listing for a small fee.

     * In future versions of this app I would like to implement a priority scheme that would reward venues that provide Late Gigs with their IMRO registration number.
 I feel this would provide further security for the app and would eliminate the possibility of someone maliciously making bookings on behalf of venues.

     * The next logical step towards broadening the scope of future versions of the app would be to expand the catchment area of Late Gigs, offering the service to users from neighbouring counties.